fiskaly/fiskaly-kassensichv-client-java/examples/client-demo/readme.md

 In case of the exit code being 0, the client successfully issued all requests.

+## Setup
+The demo application depends on the client being available as a fat JAR in the `libs` directory.

+Build instructions for the client can be found in the [https://github.com/fiskaly/fiskaly-kassensichv-client-java/blob/master/readme.md](readme.md) in the project root.

 ## Build instructions
 Use the following command to create a self-contained ("fat JAR") JAR.